dgabbe/rprofile.site/README.md

 #### [15-Aug-2017](https://github.com/dgabbe/rprofile.site/tree/2017-08-15) Changes
-* Packages attached w/`require` now generate no message if the package is not installed to make R initialization as quiet as possible for non-critcal pieces.
+* Packages attached w/`require` now generate no message if the package is not installed to make R initialization as quiet as possible for non-critical pieces.
 * Added a section on fixing errors after an R minor release upgrade.
-Yeah, monkeys do fall out of trees.
+Yes, monkeys do fall out of trees.

 #### [10-Jan-2017](https://github.com/dgabbe/rprofile.site/tree/2017-01-10) Changes